 3. Why is your keyword difficulty different from the values in other tools?

-Keyword difficulty (also called keyword competitiveness) is a very important metric to consider when doing a keyword research.
+Keyword difficulty (also called keyword competitiveness) is a very important metric to consider when doing keyword research.
 How is it possible that different tools show different values?

 The reason for this is, that every tool calculates this metric in a different way so it’s only natural that the results differ.
 An analogous example would be that both Pizza Hut and Domino’s Pizza call their products “pizza” although they use very different recipes.